Amutha37/part2-redux-notes-frontend/README.md

 npm install axios
 ```

+- Use Redux Thunk Library to : -

 \*\* We did not use `await` where it only works inside `async` functions.For the simple nature of this operation we'll abtain from using `async`.

 5. Change the creation of new notes to be stored in backend(db.json).

+6. Changes of important note status to be updated in backend.

+7. Create notification message.

 </details>